Opened: April 1977

-For at least 26 years, the Dodgem Hall had been located near the center of the Midway.
+For several decades, the Dodgem Hall had been located near the center of the Midway.
 It became the Auto Skooter from 1966 until 1977 when it was replaced by the Scamper bumper cars for kids.
-Simultaneously, a new regular-sized bumper car ride, Boomerang, opened in a new building on the North Midway where the Zugspitz had been since 1973.
+That same year, a new regular-sized bumper car ride, Boomerang, opened in a new building on the North Midway where Zugspitz had been since 1973.

 Lagoon newspaper advertisements.
 Deseret News, Apr 1977.

 RE: LHP Contact: Rides at Lagoon.
 Email messages to author from Alan C., Feb 2011.

 Chronological Order Of Attractions At Lagoon.
 Lagoon Press Kit, 2011.